 UW researchers have found that tree cover actually causes snow to melt more quickly in warm, Mediterranean-type climates.
 Alternatively, open, clear gaps in the forests tend to keep snow on the ground longer.

 As a public research institution in the heart of a globally connected metropolitan area, the UW is uniquely positioned to find solutions to the challenges posed by urbanization.

 The UW is in the forefront of research that will lead to the next generation of less-polluting, more efficient energy generation as well as technologies.

-UW researchers are leading authorities on the impact of global warming and are at the forefront of developing new models that refine climate change predictions.
+UW researchers are authorities on the impact of global warming and development of new models that refine climate change predictions.

 –More wildfires, earlier snowmelt, coastal threats top Northwest climate risks

 –Redwood trees reveal history of West Coast rain, fog, ocean conditions